 - Penis shortening

 Priapism refers to when the person is having some painful erections which last for more than four hours.
+This occurs due to abnormality in the blood flow to the penis.
 There are two types of priapism:

 - Low-flow, which has blood getting stuck in the tissues of the penis